|

 2. Town and Country

-This post challenged me to figure out what
+This post challenged me to try to figure out what

-Hubert and Alys Savage were doing locating five kilometers out of town on
+Hubert and Alys Savage were doing locating some five kilometres out of town on

-interurban railway opened the door to a novel way of occupying rural land.
-It enabled picturesque living far beyond the pale of civilization by providing a convenient means of access to services and work downtown.
-But that led me to further wonder what such an expensive infrastructure was doing way out
+a lonely track near the edge of a cow pasture.
+The simple answer is that a new electric Interurban rail line opened the door to a novel way of occupying rural land.
+It enabled picturesque living far beyond civilization's pale by providing a convenient means of accessing services and work downtown.
+But that led me to further wonder what such expensive infrastructure was doing way out

 there in the boonies, and from there, what forces brought about its sudden demise so soon after its construction?